 In the same context, you must know from the start that wheel balancing is NOT the same as wheel alignment.
 The purpose, as well as the principle of activity, differ between them.
 Now that we have demystified the most popular beliefs, let's move on to a more detailed discussion.

-What does Wheel Balancing actually mean?
+What Does Wheel Balancing Actually Mean?

 By balancing the wheels, car experts make sure that the weight between tires and rims is distributed as evenly as possible.
 Of course, a perfect distribution does not exist.
-But it is welcome that the weight be as equal as possible between the different weight points of the tires about the wheels.
+But it is welcome that the weight be as equal as possible between the different weight points of the tires concerning the wheels.

 While many car owners do not consider this balancing necessary, the lack of uniform weight distribution impacts the performance of the tire over time.
-For this reason, I see this procedure as relevant as tire rotation and wheel alignment.
+For this reason, we see this procedure as relevant as tire rotation and wheel alignment.
 1

-The correction is necessarily done at a service center by a technician initiated in the field.
-The solution to this problem consists of identifying the heavier and lighter parts of the wheels including tires.
-In the lighter places, therefore, the technician adds small weights to correct the overall weight of the wheel.
-When the entire surface of the wheel coincides in weight, the technician necessarily subjects the wheel to a vibration test.
+The correction is necessarily done at a service center by a mechanic initiated in the field.
+The solution to this problem consists of identifying the heavier and lighter spots of the wheels including tires.
+In the lighter places, therefore, the mechanic adds small weights to correct the overall weight of the wheel.

+When the entire surface of the wheel coincides in weight, the mechanic necessarily subjects the wheel to a vibration test.
 It should not vibrate at all, which means an even weight distribution.
 Following this procedure, tire life increases.
 Besides this benefit, correct and even tire weight increases the car's overall performance, which is a nice bonus for car enthusiasts.

 The first suggestive aspect of a potential wheel misbalance is the vibration you feel through the steering wheel.
 As a rule, the vibration is not very noticeable at low speeds.
 But once you accelerate, the vibrations become more and more expressive.

-At the same time, I suggest you pay attention to the fuel consumption of your car.
+At the same time, we suggest you pay attention to the fuel consumption of your car.
 If the wheels are subject to a lack of adequate balance, the car consumes more effort to ensure maximally efficient traction.
 But because of the effort, it becomes less fuel-efficient.
 2

 A wheel misbalance can lead to an uneven driving experience, even in the absence of steering wheel vibrations.
 The stability of the car seems to become compromised.

-All these signs can occur simultaneously or at different times from each other.
-Also, you should know that these indications can also suggest other problems, not necessarily related to wheel balancing.
-For this reason, don't rush to jump to conclusions once they appear.
+A no less important aspect is the premature deterioration of the wheel bearings.
+So, a regular inspection of them is always welcome to prevent serious damage.

 Take the car to the service, and let it be inspected by an auto expert who will confirm if these symptoms are the result of unbalanced wheels.
 Alternatively, they may be a consequence of wheel misalignment or other technical faults.
 Below you have an illustration of how tires wear differently depending on the issue they have.
 Check it out.
 3

-I have recently talked a bit about how the wheels end up getting unbalanced.
+We have recently talked a bit about how the wheels end up getting unbalanced.
 Let's see what other reasons there could be.
 Many times, the issue appears during the tire mounting process on the wheels.
 Technically, it is almost impossible to ensure a uniform weight distribution on the entire circumference of the wheel, even if there are no manufacturers' faults.
 So the lack of balance is, practically, a quite common phenomenon and somehow, within the limits of the normal.

 At the same time, it often happens that even if the wheels have been balanced according to all the rigors, they tend to lose their balance over time, as a natural consequence of their mechanical activity.
 This phenomenon, again, is a normal one.
 Some factors actually, can influence the wheels' unbalance.
 For example, cars that go mainly on bad roads with many potholes are much more prone to wheel balance issues.